DIAGNijmegen/website-content/content/pages/projects/MD_drug_repurposing.md

 ### New direct evidence knowledge graph

-From adding new direct evidence, the following top-10 drug repurposing candidates is obtained.
+From adding new direct evidence, the following top-10 drug repurposing candidates are obtained.
 As seen before, there are mostly generic and irrelevant drugs observed here.
-Again, cyclosporine is ranked as the best drug repurposing candidates.
-However, from the figure below, it can be observed that the drugs are substantially more affected from adding the new direct evidence.
+Again, cyclosporine is ranked as the best drug repurposing candidate.
+However, from the figure below, it can be observed that the drugs are substantially more affected by adding the new direct evidence.
 This implies that the effect of adding new evidence that is directly linked to the disease node has a bigger effect on the ranking.
 For a closer look into these affected drugs, we refer to the thesis.

 |       Drugname | Probability | Degree |
 |---------------:|------------:|-------:|